 I’d never considered a career in English.
 I started working as a freelance English teacher with South Korean teenagers who had recently immigrated for extra money.
 The experience was extremely valuable and got me thinking about creative and personalised ways to get each individual to achieve their language goals.
 It made me a flexible teacher comfortable experimenting with different approaches.

 This was a defining moment for me.
 I fell in love with my own language on a deeper level.
-I began to truly understand English on a structural level and to see its strengths and individualities as I had never had before.
+I began to understand English on a structural level and to recognise its strengths and individualities.

 I moved and started working at the British Council where I taught a wide range of learners studying English for a variety of reasons.
 I taught general and business English and tutored IELTS exam candidates with great success.
 I had the opportunity to experience teaching all levels from Beginner to Advanced.
 I particularly enjoyed helping the upper-level students take their English beyond the course books, sharing my passion for the language.

 I’d found a place in English teaching where I wanted to focus: I wanted to help more advanced learners get a tighter grasp on English, to open a path to professional fluency and self-expression.
 I went back to freelancing and offered private tutoring.
-I started working with a client to proofread their report and it proved to be a wonderful experience that planted the seeds for the services I offer today.
+I started working with a client to perfect their professional report with a combination of copy-editing and coaching.
+It proved to be a wonderful experience that planted the seeds for the services I offer today.

-At the same time, I worked as a freelance translator from Portuguese to English of environmental and social science reports for NGOs.
-I was also asked to proofread the organisations’ existing English reports.
+At the same time, I worked as a freelance technical translator of environmental and social science reports from Portuguese to English for NGOs.
+I also proofread and copy-edited the organisations’ existing English reports and documents.
 I really enjoyed this work.
 Getting this close to language structure, meaning, and writing craft evoked a desire to write.

-I realised that with purposeful reading, there is nothing you can’t learn on your own.
+I realised that with purposeful reading, there’s nothing you can’t learn on your own.
 Self-education has become a huge part of my life.
-Previously, I subscribed to the idea that every new skill or subject you wanted to learn should be learned through school programs or courses.
-I’m not sure where I got that idea, but with the internet, we now have access to people and resources that can provide us with everything we need if we are willing to be purposeful about our own learning.
+With the internet, we have access to people and resources that can provide us with everything we need if we are willing to be purposeful about our own learning.

 I have fallen hard for content writing and digital publication.
 I love blogging.
 Like so many other creatives, the desire to share my work and connect with others is strong.
 It just so happens that to connect with the largest number of people possible, it’s necessary to write in the language that most people share – English.

 All of this has led me to where I am now.
-I’m pulling everything I’ve learned together to offer what I believe is a valuable means for non-native English language learners, writers, creatives to develop their English skills through their own writing, to take their fluency and growth into their own hands – with some guidance and support from me.
+I’m pulling everything I’ve learned together to offer guidance and support through my services (proofreading, copy-editing, and coaching) for non-native English professionals, writers, and creatives to develop their English skills through their own writing, to take their fluency and growth into their own hands, and have a polished piece of writing to share or publish.